saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 The mapmark renderer is a separate widget: [gui_ping_wheel_event.lua](https://github.com/saurtron/Beyond-All-Reason/blob/add-ping-wheel-widget/luaui/Widgets/gui_ping_wheel_event.lua).
 Since this can be totally independent of the ping wheel, I think probably a better name can be used, like maybe `gui_local_mapmarks.lua`.

 See [here](https://github.com/saurtron/Beyond-All-Reason/blob/add-ping-wheel-widget-markmark-icons/luaui/Widgets/gui_ping_wheel_event.lua) for the augmented mapmarks version (note it's just a proof of concept for now, so implementation is quite unpolished).

+## New LuaUIMsg interplayer mapmark communication

+In order to support localized, locally customizable mapmarks, a new mechanism to communicate them is needed, instead of the default MapDrawCmd.

+I'm using a LuaUIMsg, with a `mppnt:` header and json payload: `{text: text, x: x, y: y, z: z, r: r, g: g, b: b , icon: icon}`, the payload is not final.
+For now the icon is sent as a path, but it could be the case we want to have a standard set of icons with ids instead.

+It is important to note, this new mapmarker message format goes beyond the ping wheel implementation.
+This can be exploited in the future to create other "ping messaging" widgets and also to completely overhaul the (arguably dated) mapmark rendering.

+Once the format is final, different widgets can try rendering in different ways.
+For example now I'm providing two implementations, a simple one that just i18n's and optionally colorizes the usual mapmark pings, and another one that actually renders extra stuff (the augmented mapmarks).
+The second one could completely avoid rendering engine mapmarks and just do something custom if so desired.

+Note for now, it's not the ping wheel scope to completely overhaul the mapmark rendering, but the new mechanism is required, and opens the doors to further experimentation.

 ## Implementation and compatibility